Klimaatlas/KAPy/README.md

 ```
 where the `--cores 1` argument will build the target with a single processor, and `-k` indicates that snakemake should "keep-going" if it encounters problems.
 Individual files can also be specified as targets.
 A full list of command like arguments to snakemake can be found in the documentation, https://snakemake.readthedocs.io/en/stable/executing/cli.html

-## Documentation

-Documentation for KAPy is contained in the `docs` folder.
-* [Background.md](./docs/Background.md)! - Background knowledge useful for getting started with KAPy.
-* [Configuration.md](./docs/Configuration.md) - Details the configuration system and options available in KAPy.

 ## Workflow

 KAPy is structured around a central package of tools, collated together as a Python package.
 Each of these tools can then be joined together to build up a pipeline for a specific situation.